mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 ### [L-2] Default value returned by `TSwapPool::swapExactInput` results in incorrect return value given

 **Description:** The `swapExactInput` function is expected to return the actual amount of tokens bought by the caller.
-However, while it declares the named return value `ouput` it is never assigned a value, nor uses an explict return statement.
+However, while it declares the named return value `output` it is never assigned a value, nor uses an explicit return statement.

 **Impact:** The return value will always be 0, giving incorrect information to the caller.